 Ideally, these seat checks are done with actual caregivers while an Instructor observes.
 This is why it’s so important to try to schedule to work with an Instructor well before your expiration date.
 At the Instructor’s discretion, mock scenarios may be used as a substitute, but an actual vehicle must be used for all installations.
 The National CPS Board Seat Check Guidelines have more information.

 Once you have completed your seat checks, enter the date and the verifying Instructor for each one.
 This sends an email to the Instructor, who will log in and approve each of them.
 You can find a step by step PDF with screenshots of the entire process from National CPS Certification here.

 There are two options to fulfill this requirement:

 - Participate in a seat checkup event.
 The event must be a minimum of two hours, have at least one other technician present, and use a standard check form.

-- Provide 4 hours of community education.
+- Provide four hours of community education.
 This includes speaking about child passenger safety at a parenting group, health fair, etc. The attendees must not be fellow CPSTs.
-Sessions may be broken up as needed, as long as the total is 4 hours (ie: four one hour presentations).
+Sessions may be broken up as needed, as long as the total is four hours (ie: four one hour presentations).

 Continuing Education Units (CEUs)

 The next step of recertification is entering six CEUs.
 There are many ways to earn the necessary CEUs:

 - In person sessions: many CPS Coalitions offer one day recertification courses for technicians.
 These classes will often cover all or part of your CEU requirement, and sometimes the instructors will arrange the opportunity for seat checks at the same time.
 These events can be a great way to refresh your CPS knowledge and cover recertification requirements as well.